szu-ai/uav-policy-transfer-drl/README.md

 ## 7. Simulation Rendering Screenshots and Videos

-This section is intentionally placed after the code discussion so that the README first explains the repository and implementation, then shows simulation evidence.
+<p align="justify">This section is intentionally placed after the code discussion so that the README first explains the repository and implementation, then shows simulation evidence.</p>

 ### 7.1 Media Folder Layout

-Place the screenshots, video preview images, and MP4 videos in the repository root as follows:
+<p align="justify">Place the screenshots, video preview images, and MP4 videos in the repository root as follows:</p>

 ```text
 images/